 OIC executes activities across the Voice, Video and Data Communications portfolio.
 The Voice, Video, and Data Communications portfolio addresses the means through which first responders send and receive information.

-OIC supports the capacity for increased levels of interoperability by developing tools, best practices, technologies and methodologies that emergency response agencies can immediately put into effect.
+OIC helps improve interoperability by developing tools, best practices, technologies and methodologies that emergency response agencies can immediately put into effect.
 OIC is committed to working in partnership with all stakeholders to address critical emergency response communication needs with programs that advocate a “bottom-up” approach.

 For more information, contact us at email@example.com.

 The datacasting technology provides public safety users with the capability to transmit secure data, including voice, text, files, images, and video over existing broadcast television signals to a targeted audience.
-It is a reliable tool to get first responders connected so they have the situational awareness and information they need to make informed decisions when responding to an incident.
+It is a reliable tool to connect first responders so they have the situational awareness and information they need to make informed decisions when responding to an incident.